 It’s the New Year.
 Everyone is setting resolutions.
 My advice: don’t join them.

 Instead set one goal.
-Since you are only going to choose one, make it important.
-Determine an appropriate reward for yourself for achieving the goal.
+Since you’re picking one, make it important.
+And, when you set it, determine an appropriate reward for yourself for achieving the goal.

 Karen Eber Davis Consulting guides executive directors and CEOs to generate the resources, boards, and support they need to make remarkable progress on their missions.
 As the award-winning thought-leader, advisor, and founding principal of Karen Eber Davis Consulting, Karen helps nonprofit leaders get answers, generate revenue, and grow their mission.
 Davis is known for her innovation and practicality based on her work with or visits to over 1,000 nonprofit organizations and her experience leading board and team events.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.